What Is a Content Relevance Score? How It Works and Why It Matters

 AI Citation Funnel

-Crawlability → Can AI bots access your pages?
+Crawlability → Can the engine reach and render your pages?

 ↓